kourgeorge/project-origin/README.md

 project-origin is made simple to allow fast training.
 It has no graphics, however, it is built and visioned to be easy to imagine.

-The simulator is build of a *Universe* which is an environment that *Creatures* live in, adapt to, flourish or extinct.
+The simulator is build of a [`Universe`](/docs/Universe.md) which is an environment that [`Creatures`](/docs/Creature.md) live in, adapt to, flourish or extinct.
 The universe in project-origin has all aspects that any universe has like Space, time, physics, evolution and chance.
 Different universes may have different rules which we call *physics*.
-The *Space* is a grid of *Cells* that contain objects such as creatures, food, etc.
+The [`Space`](/docs/Space.md) is a grid of 'Cells' that contain objects such as creatures, food, etc.
-The creatures may have different senses and a different set of actions depending on the *Race*.
+The creatures may have different senses and a different set of actions depending on the Race.
-The most important aspect of the creature is its *Brain* which controls its actions given its internal and external state.
+The most important aspect of the creature is its [`Brain`](/docs/Brain.md) which controls its actions given its internal and external state.
 The universe reacts to the actions of the creatures under the laws of physics and biology.
 Development and survival may be affected and controlled not only by the environment physics but also by the creature biological features, such as structure, sensors, and actions.